-Second, is energy consumption, as calculated in IAMs, consistent with how energy has been related to development in the past?
+We continue by asking whether energy consumption, as calculated in IAMs, is consistent with how energy has been related to development in the past.
 We synthesize our insights from the analysis of historic patterns with the output projections of integrated assessment models (IAMs), particularly the ReMIND-R model, under both BAU and climate mitigation scenarios.
 We evaluate how the relationship between energy use and economic growth is represented in these models, particularly for developing regions.
-Our analysis raises doubts that this role is adequately considered in IAMs.
-Since IAMs have not been developed explicitly with the aim of taking into account issues that are of interest for a broader discussion of sustainability and sustainable development (SD), it will be necessary to proceed cautiously in drawing strong conclusions in this exercise.
-However, models are beginning to consider broader issues of SD (see e.g. Urban et al., 2007, van Vuuren et al., 2007, Bollen et al., 2009, van Ruijven et al., 2008), and some indicators useful for evaluating sustainability are commonly part of the IAM output.